-To see how the use of EVOSUITE influences the testing behaviour, we consider the actions performed on the unit tests (test suites run, test suites run in debug mode, test suites run to measure coverage), and we consider the time spent on the test suite.
+To see how the use of EVOSUITE influences the testing behaviour, we consider the actions performed on the unit tests (running, running in debug mode, measuring coverage), and we consider the time spent on the test suite.
 All these values are provided by the Rabbit plug-in.

-Table 4 summarises the behaviour for users of EVOSUITE and manual testers: Users of EVOSUITE measured the coverage of their tests more often than manual testers for all classes but FixedOrderComparator.
+Table 4 summarises the behaviour of users of EVOSUITE and manual testers: EVOSUITE users measured the coverage of their tests more often than manual testers for all classes but FixedOrderComparator.
 This suggests that a common way to investigate generated tests is to see what code they cover.
-EVOSUITE users ran
+EVOSUITE users ran their tests in debug mode slightly more often, but overall had fewer test runs.